andgineer/aws-s3/docs/src/en/index.md

 - Groups "folders" by prefixes to reduce the number of API calls.
 - Handles S3 pagination to provide a efficient traversal of long S3 objects lists.
 - Utilize AWS retry strategies.
+- Allows processing objects as they are collected from AWS.

 Read detailed explanation in [the blog post](https://sorokin.engineer/posts/en/aws_s3_async_list.html).

 ## Usage

+### Simple
 ```python
 --8<-- "list.py"
 ```